 Apple's Magic Keyboard for the iPad, comes in two sizes, one for the iPad Pro 11-inch and the iPad Air, and one for the iPad Pro 12.9-inch (there's also now a Magic Keyboard folio for the new iPad 2022).
 While Apple aficionados will want nothing less than the official Apple design, let's start by saying that both options will set you back a fair amount for what is essentially a keyboard and an iPad cover with a port.

 So, is it worth it?
 Well, it depends how much you care about typing on the iPad.
-If you just want to protect your iPad, then there are plenty of cheaper iPad cases out there which will do the job just as well.
-If it's the keyboard you're more concerned about, then you'll be pleased to know that there are other decent iPad keyboards out there.
+If you just want to protect your iPad, there are cheaper options in our picks of the best iPad cases and the best iPad Pro cases.
+If it's the keyboard you're more concerned about, there are also other decent iPad keyboards out there.
 But after having spent over a year using the Magic Keyboard with an 11-inch iPad Pro (2021), I think there are plenty of reasons to invest in one.

 I use my iPad Pro for a number of purposes – mainly browsing the web, drawing with art apps such as Procreate, reading magazines and watching Netflix and other streaming platforms.
-I've taken the iPad with its keyboard out and about with me, too over the year; I've even taken it abroad and used it by the pool, and it's in remarkably good nick a year on.
+I've taken the iPad with its keyboard out and about with me over the year; I've even taken it abroad and used it by the pool, and it's in remarkably good nick more than a year on.
 With that in mind, let's take a closer look at what this magical keyboard has to offer...

 The Apple Magic Keyboard for iPad comes in black or white.
-I've got the white version, which I now slightly regret but it's looking a little grubby after 11 months or so of use.
+I've got the white version, which I now slightly regret but it's looking a little grubby after so much use.
 I'd recommend getting the black version, although I do wish there were more colours available.
-A Forest Green like the one now available for the iPhone 13 would be nice.
+A Forest Green or a Deep Purple like the iPhone might be nice.

-In terms of design, the keyboard magnetically attaches to the iPad Pro in a way that feels, well, quite comforting.
+In terms of design, the keyboard magnetically attaches to the iPad Pro in a way that feels, well, quite magical.
 There's pretty much no way that the Magic Keyboard can accidentally come apart from the iPad.
 The angle is adjustable in a way that feels natural, and you can close the whole thing up to protect your iPad, with the camera still visible.
 For drawing, my artist partner prefers to take it off the stand, and is perfectly happy to draw on it that way, but I wonder if a dedicated iPad stand for drawing might be more suitable if you're planning to use it for long periods of drawing.

-The Magic Keyboard also provides an extra USB-C port on top of the one that's in the iPad Pro.
+The Magic Keyboard also provides an extra USB-C port on top of the one that the iPad Pro offers.
 That means you can charge up or connect your iPad with the cable tucked away at the back of your iPad, which is quite handy, although I will admit that I don't often remember to use this port.
 It's also worth noting that the Magic Keyboard doesn't come with a USB-C cable, which is a bit disappointing, but also, very Apple.

 The Magic Keyboard for iPad keyboard has a scissor mechanism, and typing on it is a pleasant and quiet experience.
 Although the Magic Keyboard is relatively small, the keys feel well spaced out and I don't ever feel like my fingers are knocking into each other.
 In short, it feels pretty much like using a 'real keyboard', just smaller, and probably quieter.
 It's also fairly easy to add special characters or accents using the keyboard.
 You hold down Option and then the letter you want to add the accent to, so Option E plus E gets you é, for example (see Apple's guidance for more instructions).